 Forty years ago, someone had to forget the “rule” that computers were for business use, in order to envision the “wild idea” that people might keep them for personal use.
 Someone had to forget the convention that cars were bought and owned, in order to envision that people might share cars and book them for a few hours at a time, as they now do through the many car-sharing programs that exist in every major city.
 Someone had to forget the tried and true and universal “rule” that a publisher was needed to help an author create a book, in order to envision self-publishing.

-Someone had to see the rule that only men could vote, not as a given, but a constraint that could give way to something different.
+Someone had to see the rule that only land-owning white men could vote, not as a given, but a constraint that could give way to something different.
 Someone had to unknow, or unlearn, the rule that children should be seen and not heard, in order to imagine a different kind of parenting, and a different vision of childhood.

 On a practical level, the challenge for women in particular, is that the rules that surround us were not shaped by us.
 By this I mean both the legislated rules and the cultural “agreements” – the assumptions, norms and conventions that we live with.
 They were formed largely from a masculine perspective, with all the strengths and weaknesses, the bright lights and the blind spots, that come with that.
 They were formed at a time when that masculine perspective operated with an even more complete marginalization of the feminine than it does now.

 So here we women are, having had a lifetime of absorbing rules and agreements that are not what we would have created, not what matches what we experience and not what we know inwardly – even as we constantly confront that alien culture outside of us.